The churches of Christ Greet You (Romans

 The

-first century church was characterized by unflagging enthusiasm for the
+church was characterized by unflagging enthusiasm for the cause of

-of Christ.
-They not only had possessions in common, they had a common
+not only had possessions in common, they had a common goal: to share

-to share the good news with as many people as possible on a day-in,
+news with as many people as possible on a day-in, day-out basis (Acts

 The actual commands of Jesus are eye-opening and life-directing.
 He